mhaidarhanif/project-auth-react/README.md

   - Email
   - Password
   - Retrieve authorization token with JWT
+- Get authenticated user profile
 - Get all users
-  - Don't show the password
-- Get user by id
-  - Don't show the password
 - Search user by name from input text field
-  - Request each submitted
+  - Request each character typing or submitted

 ## Scripts